YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 are now identical but may have been missed due to e.g. the difference between `$add` and `$sub`.

-The other new command in this part is :cmd:ref:`memory`.  `memory` is another macro command which we examine in more detail in :doc:`/using_yosys/synthesis/memory`.
+The other new command in this part is :cmd:title:`memory`.  `memory` is another macro command which we examine in more detail in :doc:`/using_yosys/synthesis/memory`.
 For this document, let us focus just on the step most relevant to our example: `memory_collect`.
 Up until this point,